 There is a reason that we sing lullabies to babies.
 When our children were having a hard time falling asleep (they all have at one point or another), I just leave my phone in their room with soft music playing.
 I take it away once they fall asleep.

-6. Desperate times call for desperate measures.
+7. Desperate times call for desperate measures.

-When our kids truly can’t fall asleep, I’ll get my laptop or my phone, sit on their floor (by the door), and work or read until they fall asleep.
-It usually works within minutes.
-They are reassured because I am there.
+When our kids truly can’t fall asleep, I’ll snuggle with them for a little bit.
+If I think it will take longer (or if I think I’ll fall asleep if I lie in there), I work.
+I’ll get my laptop or my phone, sit on their floor (by the door), and work or read until they fall asleep.
+I might read a book, too.

 I just have one rule→ No talking to me while I sit there.
 (This is because we have already had our “talking/snuggling” time and now it’s time for sleeping.)
 I’m happy to be there for them, but they need to go to sleep.
 After our snuggle/talking & reading time is done, it’s time for them to go to sleep.